10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 For more information, visit the official Micklefield School website.

-2. Bishops Diocesan College – Pre-Prep & Prep (Rondebosch)
+2. Bishops Diocesan College – Pre-Prep and Prep (Rondebosch)

-For more information, visit the Bishops Prep & Pre-Prep website or the main Bishops Diocesan College site.
+For more information, visit the Bishops Prep and Pre-Prep website or the main Bishops Diocesan College website.

 3. Hout Bay International School (Hout Bay)

-For more information, visit the Hout Bay International School website or learn more about the IB at www.ibo.org.
+For more information, visit the Hout Bay International School website or read more about the IB Primary Years Programme.

 4. American International School of Cape Town (Constantia)